qwiglydee/anki-interactive/README.md

 For the scripts to work, PYTHONPATH should contains anki sources as well as all its requirements.

 Key points:
- * `src` -- all the source files
+ * `src` -- all the source files for templates
  * `models_def.py` -- configuration of models
  * `notes_def.py` -- configuration of notes in demo deck
- * `dist.py` -- script to compile all the stuff into apkg file, and put all the addon stuff.
+ * `build.py` -- script to compile all the stuff into apkg file, and put all the addon stuff.
- * `dist` -- addon directory.
-After rebuild, you may symlink or copy this right into Anky's addons directory.
+ * `dist` -- directory containing built package